 We believe it is important when making compensation-related decisions to be informed as to current practices of similarly situated companies.
-We have selected a group of companies that provide Internet media and marketing services that are broadly similar to our company as a reference point for market practice of our "peer group" with respect to executive base salary and bonuses in formulating compensation recommendations and to assist the

-Compensation Committee in its consideration of executive compensation.
-The companies included in this reference group for fiscal year 2010 were TechTarget, eHealth, Bankrate, Omniture, WebMD, ValueClick, and comScore.
-The peer group was determined by considering publicly-traded vertical Internet marketing and media and related companies.
-For fiscal year 2011 compensation purposes, the companies included in the peer group were Advent Software, Ansys, Blackboard, Bankrate, Commvault Systems, Concur Technologies, Digital River, Netsuite, Omniture, Pegasystems, Rosetta Stone, SuccessFactors, Taleo, WebMD and Websense.
-The peer group for fiscal year 2011 was revised from the fiscal year 2010 group to add other high growth companies in adjacent technology sectors, such as software.
-The companies were selected after consideration of their revenue, revenue growth and profitability.
+We have selected a group of companies that provide Internet marketing and media and software services that are broadly similar to our company as a reference point for market practice of our "peer group" with respect to executive base salary and bonuses in formulating compensation recommendations and to assist the Compensation Committee in its consideration of executive compensation, with the software industry included to provide additional comparables.
+For fiscal year 2011 compensation purposes, the companies in the peer group were Advent Software, Ansys, Blackboard, Bankrate, Commvault Systems, Concur Technologies, Digital River, Netsuite, Omniture, Pegasystems, Rosetta Stone, SuccessFactors, Taleo, WebMD and Websense.
+The peer group for fiscal year 2011 was revised from the fiscal year 2010 group to add other high growth companies in the software sector.
+For fiscal year 2012 compensation purposes, the companies in the peer group are Ancestry.com, Ansys, Blackboard, Commvault Systems, Concur Technologies, Demand Media, Digital River, Informatica, Infospace, Liquidity Services, Pega Systems, Rackspace Hosting, Tibco Software, Valueclick, Verisign and Web MD Health.
+The companies were selected after consideration of their revenue, revenue growth, profitability, market capitalization, headcount and industry.
 All of the companies in the peer group had annual revenues between 0.5x to 2.0x that of our revenues.
-All also had positive growth rates or strong profitability, similar to us.
+All were also headquartered in the U.S. and had positive growth rates or strong profitability, similar to us.